macla7/STAPI/README.md

 - point expo project at heroku.
 - Make SendGrid backup and running for prod.
-- Edit splash screen and icon for ShiftSwaps.
-- seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid Apple developer account (apparently), I'm going to push this one toward the end.
 - Omniauth:

   1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
 Appears to be an apple thing.
 Fuck.
 Put this on pause.
 Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).